Cairo

 By bus or tram…?

 When we come to Cairo with our own car, we must remember, that it is practically impossible to drive on the incredibly crowded local roads, and besides, they are also among the most dangerous in the world.
 The best way to get around the city is by public transport.
-Buses run frequently, but they're mostly full of people and it's not fun to ride, and trams now run only in the suburbs, for example. w Heliopolis.
+Buses run frequently, but they're mostly full of people and it's not fun to ride, and trams now run only in the suburbs, e.g.. w Heliopolis.

 As for buses, their network is quite well developed and they can be reached practically everywhere.
 However, because this means of communication is used by an enormous number of people, you have to reckon with that, that some passengers do not usually fit inside and we may be forced to travel by hanging to the side of the vehicle or clinging to its rear door… Due to the incredible crowd at the bus entrance, getting inside is sometimes almost a miracle, and as if that were not enough, these vehicles have a habit of picking up passengers without stopping to the end.